Module 10 - Chartwork

 - Depth contour + single bearing can also provide a fix

-Tip: When taking visual bearings, take the bearing of the object changing most quickly first (usually the one nearest abeam), then the others.
+Watch for this: When taking visual bearings, take the bearing of the object changing most quickly first (usually the one nearest abeam), then the others.
 This minimises error from the boat's movement between observations.

 Continue studying Chartwork